-- header.vtl: Code to generate the theme's Header.
-It will usually be included after the <body> tag and include the code/HTML to generate the Top Navigation.
+- header.vtl: Code to generate the theme's header.
+It will usually be included after the

-Any additional custom VTL files should be saved under the "vtl" folder.
+Any additional custom VTL files should be saved under the site's

-Save on this folder all the CSS files needed to create the look and feel of the theme.
-Below you'll find a list of some of the files used in the provided theme samples, these are not mandatory, only best practices in how to organize the CSS files used on a theme.
+/css/ subfolder to store CSS files needed to create the theme's look and feel.
+Below, you'll find a list of some of the files used in the provided theme samples.
+These are not mandatory; the names below merely reflect best practices in organizing the files used in a theme.

 - bootstrap-min.css: include this file if you want to include all bootstrap classes.
 By default only the grids (scaffolding) classes are included in the theme.